cobbler/cobbler/docs/cobbler-conf.rst

 webdir
 ======
 Cobbler's web directory.
-Don't change this setting -- see the Wiki on "relocating your cobbler install" if your /var partition is not large enough.
+Don't change this setting -- see the Wiki on "relocating your Cobbler install" if your /var partition is not large enough.

 default: ``@@webroot@@/cobbler``